brunolm/Treant/README.md

 Treant
 ======

-Application to manage tasks, keep track of growth.
+Application to manage tasks, keep track of progress.